Henry Cowell: The Leipzig incident

-During this excitement, a gentleman jumped up from one of the front rows and shook his fist at Cowell and said, “Halten Sie uns für Idioten in Deutschland?” (“Do you take us for idiots in Germany?”), while others threw the concert’s program notes and other paraphernalia at his face.
+During this excitement, a man jumped up from one of the front rows and shook his fist at Cowell and said, "Halten Sie uns für Idioten in Deutschland?" ("Do you take us for idiots in Germany?"), while others threw the concert's program notes and other paraphernalia at his face.
 About a minute later, an angry group of audience members clambered onto the stage, with a second, more supportive group following.
 The two groups began shouting over and confronting one another, which eventually turned into a large physical confrontation and riot on the stage, after which the Leipzig police were promptly called.
 Cowell later recalled of the incident, "The police came onto the stage and arrested 20 young fellows, the audience being in an absolute state of hysteria — and I was still playing!"
 As he had no severe physical injuries, the Leipzig authorities decided not to admit him to the local medical facility.
-After the concert had concluded and the stage was cleared, he was noticeably shaken and jittery as he took his bow for the audience that remained and left the hall.
+After the concert had concluded and the stage was cleared, he was noticeably shaken and jittery as he took his bow for the remaining audience and then left the hall.

-In the days following, the local Leipzig press were incredibly harsh regarding Cowell, the performance, and his musical style more broadly.
-The Leipziger Abendpost called the event, “[...] such a meaningless strumming and such a repulsive hacking of the keyboard not only with hands, but also even with fists, forearms and elbows, that one must call it a coarse obscenity — to put it mildly — to offer such a cacophony to the public, who in the end took it as a joke.”
-The Leipziger Neuste-Nachrichten additionally referred to his techniques as “musical grotesqueries”.
+In the days following, the local Leipzig press was incredibly harsh regarding Cowell, the performance, and his musical style more broadly.
+The Leipziger Abendpost called the event, "[...] such a meaningless strumming and such a repulsive hacking of the keyboard not only with hands, but also even with fists, forearms and elbows, that one must call it a coarse obscenity — to put it mildly — to offer such a cacophony to the public, who in the end took it as a joke."
+The Leipziger Neuste-Nachrichten additionally referred to his techniques as "musical grotesqueries".

-Comparisons were later made between this event and other riotous performances by experimental and futurist composers in Europe, including the Paris premiere of Stravinsky’s Rite of Spring a decade earlier, and the performances of Italian futurist Luigi Russolo.
+Comparisons were later made between this event and other riotous performances by experimental and futurist composers in Europe, including the Paris premiere of Stravinsky's The Rite of Spring a decade earlier, and the performances of Italian futurist Luigi Russolo.